caleb531/faith-dashboard/README.md

 In order for the Bible app widget to function locally, you must obtain an API token for the [ESV API](https://api.esv.org/).
-Once you have it, create a file called `.env` in the root of your repository with the following contents:
+Once you have it, create a file called `.env.local` in the root of your repository with the following contents:

 ```
 ESV_API_KEY=PASTE_YOUR_API_TOKEN_HERE